manzoorali29/reld_tutorial/docs/source/tutorial.rst

 Dereferencing
 =============

-We also allow dereferencing our dataset URIs using LodView link.
-LodView allows RELD users to browse our RDF resource and offers easy-to-use representation of the RDF data.
-An example resource from the LodView is shown in the following figure.
+We also allow dereferencing our dataset URIs using the LodView link.
+LodView allows RELD users to browse our RDF resource and offers an easy-to-use representation of the RDF data.
+An example resource from LodView is shown in the following figure.
-To see it online click `here <https://reld.dice-research.org/lodview/cbs.html>`_
+To see it online, click `here <https://reld.dice-research.org/lodview/cbs.html>`_

 .. image:: images/lod.png